briandowns/recipes/food/salisbury_stroganoff.md

 * Pile egg noodles in the center of the plate.
 * Add meat on top
 * Spoon sauce on top of meat and noodles
+* Grate gruyere on top for additional flavor